 Identifying Lottery Scams

-If you've received an e-mail, a letter, or phone call that claims to be from Western Canada Lottery Corporation (WCLC) or any other organization, and says that your name or email address was selected and you've won a lottery prize, please disregard it.
+If you've received an email, a letter or phone call that claims to be from Western Canada Lottery Corporation (WCLC) or any other organization, and it states that your name or email address was selected and you've won a lottery prize and asks you to pay to receive your prize, please disregard it.

 There are several scams going on every day that attempt to use the names and trademarks of legitimate organizations - including WCLC - to deceive unsuspecting victims.
 These emails, letters or phone calls will often indicate that you can claim a prize if you send money to cover "taxes" or "service charges".

 WCLC sells lottery tickets through authorized lottery retailers, and sells Subscriptions for extended periods through our Play By Subscription service.
 Residents of Manitoba can also purchase LOTTO 6/49, LOTTO MAX, WESTERN MAX, WESTERN 649 and EXTRA via PlayNow.com.
 But you’ll never be asked to pay money to claim a legitimate lottery prize.